moneykit/yodlee-api-client/docs/ConfigsApi.md

 Get Public Key

-The get public key service provides the public key that should be used to encrypt user credentials while invoking POST /providerAccounts and PUT /providerAccounts endpoints.<br>This service will only work if the PKI (public key infrastructure) feature is enabled for the customer.<br><b>Note:</b> The key in the response is a string in PEM format. <br>
+The get public key service provides the public key that should be used to encrypt user credentials while invoking POST /providerAccounts and PUT /providerAccounts endpoints.<br>This service will only work if the PKI (public key infrastructure) feature is enabled for the customer.<br><br><b>Note:</b><li> The key in the response is a string in PEM format.</li><li>This endpoint is not available in the Sandbox environment and it is useful only if the PKI feature is enabled.</li>

 ### Example
 ```python